-The references contained within a scientific paper are the framework for the paper, and without them, the paper is incomplete, and is in fact an example of plagiarism.
-Whenever you write anything that is not an original thought, you must include a reference to the source in parentheses in the body of the paper.
-We will follow the citation and literature cited format used in the journal Ecology (author date), which is fairly standard for scientific journals, but know that each journal has its own formatting guidelines.
+The references contained within a scientific paper are the framework upon which the paper's ideas are built; without them, the paper is incomplete, and is an example of plagiarism.
+Whenever you write anything that is not your original idea, you must include a reference to the source in parentheses in the body of the paper.
+The required format is based upon the "CSE Name-Year" citation and literature cited format established by the Council of Scientific Editors' Scientific Style and Format, 8th Ed.
+This format is fairly standard for scientific journals, but know that each journal has its own formatting guidelines that authors must follow precisely.
+The following instructions only deviate from the CSE format in that you are required to use full journal titles, rather than abbreviations (see "Formatting the literature cited," below).
+All other formatting requirements conform to the CSE style.
 The essential point is for you to follow the specified instructions exactly, so that readers of a particular journal know where you found information.
-List multiple citations contained within the same parentheses in chronological order by year, and alphabetically within year: